Bugle 4017 – Evolution special

 I can barely get dressed unassisted.

-you're not gonna be able to compete in a world where things are expected to be useful zing that has been bubbling up for 36 years isn't it
+You're not going to be able to compete in a world where things are expected to be useful.
+Zing.

-uh i might uh i mean what a cyborg i'm not totally sure what a cyborg is we'll have a we'll have let's have a multiple choice quiz shall we okay what who or what is a cyborg is it a an ancient port city in denmark famous for being the hometown of Viking king Eric the Disoriented, who, although a fearsome warrior, never managed to get his fleet out of the harbour, and at one point rammed six successive ships directly into his next-door neighbour's house.
+Is it A, an ancient port city in Denmark, famous for being the hometown of Viking king Eric the Disoriented, who, although a fearsome warrior, never managed to get his fleet out of the harbour and at one point rammed six successive ships directly into his next-door neighbour's house.

 When you laugh in the middle of a lie, it seems more like a lie.